bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

   the one from the left side of the laptop.
 - For a couple of days the workout planner web page gave a "Oops, something went wrong" message.
-- And I get intermitently the 'Network error' below.
+- And I get intermittently the 'Network error' below.

 ![Error](/assets/2016-01-27-ms-band-review/error.png)